Master of Operations Research | NC State OR

 Master of Operations Research

 The Master of Operations Research (MOR) prepares you for a career as an OR practitioner in either the private or the public sector.
-The MOR degree requires completion of 31 credit hours in operations research and OR-related courses.
+The MOR degree requires completing 31 credit hours in operations research and OR-related courses.

 Core Courses (15 hours)